rjgalela/100-days-of-code/log.md

 **Today's Progress**: Coded for just an hour today while looking at other APIs.

 **Thoughts**: Slow day, hoping to speed up my progress this weekend.

+### Day 16: January 21, Saturday

+**Today's Progress**: Continued working on Local Weather project and did a couple algorithms.

+**Thoughts**: Thinking of a personal project that might boost my productivity.